Pharkie/M5StackDial-PokerChip/README.md

-# MStack Dial Quick Demo
+# M5Stack Dial Quick M5GFX Demo (PlatformIO, not ESP-IDF, not LVGL)

 Here's a quick interactive playground for the M5Stack Dial round display which uses the S3 stamp.
-Rotate the dial to change brightness, tap for a ping, drag a crosshair showing X,Y, press BtnA to change colours, long press for a full screen 'starbust', and long‑press the screen to invert colours.
+Rotate the dial to change brightness, tap for an expanding circular 'ping', drag a crosshair showing X,Y, press BtnA to change colours, long press for a full screen 'starbust', and long‑press the screen to invert colours.

+It’s C++ (not MicroPython), built with PlatformIO using the Arduino (not ESP-IDF) framework on ESP32‑S3, and uses M5GFX directly (not LVGL).
+Libraries used are M5Dial, M5Unified, M5GFX.
+These seem, to me, some of the main technical design choices you face with the M5Stack Dial, and my other repos will explore the other options.

 ![M5Stack Dial demo](docs/assets/m5stack-demo.gif)